anyaevostinar/anyaevostinar.github.io/classes/257-s25/syllabus.md

 (There are 28 class days, so by just completing preparatory work and engaging in class, you will earn 56 engagement credits.)

+If you have met the deliverables requirements for a letter grade, but not the engagement credits, you will receive that grade with a "-".
+For example, if you have completed all the deliverables at an Exemplary level but have only 40 engagement credits, you will receive an A-.

 ### Late work and extensions
 In this course, we need to balance flexibility for individuals with structure for teams and the class as a whole.
 I also want to help you avoid procrastinating to the point that you can't get everything submitted by the end of the term.
 Therefore, the late work/extension policy varies depending on the type of work: